denisebby/simple_app_gcp_deploy/documentation/cloud_run_tutorial.md

 ERROR: (gcloud.run.deploy) The user-provided container failed to start and listen on the port defined provided by the PORT=8080 environment variable.
 Logs for this revision might contain more information.

 solved by:
+building image by specifying platform (I'm working on an M1 mac)